 Since international fixed communication services have been open for competition since 2001, we expect competition in this line of business will continue to intensify.
 Our average market share of the international long distance market by minutes was approximately 51.0%, 55.1% and 56.0% in 2012, 2013 and 2014, respectively.
 Despite the decrease in our international long distance traffic volume, our market share increased from 2012 to 2014 because our international long distance traffic volume decreased less than our competitors.
-However, the overall market for international long distance services declined due to the intense competition from VoIP-based international long distance services and free VoIP applications.
-Our international long distance services consist primarily of international direct dial services and the wholesale of international long distance traffic.
+However, the overall market for international long distance services declined due to the intense competition from VoIP-based international long distance services consist primarily of international direct dial services and the wholesale of international long distance traffic.